Mitch Haniger Player Props: Giants vs. Rockies

 Mitch Haniger At The Plate

-- Haniger is batting .226 with six doubles, four home runs and six walks.
+- Haniger is hitting .225 with seven doubles, four home runs and seven walks.

-- Haniger has driven in a run in 11 games this season (33.3%), including five games with more than one RBI (15.2%).
+- Haniger has had an RBI in 12 games this season (35.3%), including five multi-RBI outings (14.7%).
 He has also driven in three or more of his team's runs in two contests.

-- In 11 of 33 games this season, he has scored, and five of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.